Blog

 How much does the accredited course cost?

 Less than you might think.
-At Melbourne Tech Institute you get the complete, nationally recognised Food Safety Supervisor course - both units (SITXFSA005 and SITXFSA006) - 100% online for $99.
-That's well below the roughly $199 charged by some of the larger providers for the exact same qualification, and your certificate is issued within one business day.
+At Melbourne Tech Institute the complete, nationally recognised Food Safety Supervisor course - both units (SITXFSA005 and SITXFSA006) - is 100% online for $129, normally $200 (see the full cost breakdown and what's included).
+There are no hidden fees, your certificate is issued within one business day, and every enrolment is covered by our money-back guarantee.
+Working in New South Wales?
+Add the NSW Food Authority certificate for +$35 and your total is $164 all in.

 Want the specifics on whether a free option could ever work for you?
 Our guide Is there a free Food Safety Supervisor course? breaks down exactly when a free program is enough and when you need the accredited qualification.

 Ready to get certified properly?
-Melbourne Tech Institute (RTO #45799) delivers the nationally recognised Food Safety Supervisor course 100% online for $99 - with your certificate issued within one business day.
+Melbourne Tech Institute (RTO #45799) delivers the nationally recognised Food Safety Supervisor course 100% online for $129 - with your certificate issued within one business day and a money-back guarantee on every enrolment.

 Not sure the rules apply to your business?
 Take our free 30-second checker: Do I need a Food Safety Supervisor? →